Please note that this article contains affiliate links, read disclosures here.

 #8 – Stock-up / Delivery.

-You could easily spend 50-80 euro for a two-person meal.
-I figured if my husband and I had dinners at the apartment on the nights we stayed there, we could save some money – and that’s what we did.
+On my most recent trip to Paris, it could easily be 50-80 euro for a two-person dinner.
+I figured if my husband and I had some dinners at the apartment, we could save some money – and that’s what we did.

 We actually went to one of the Paris grocers to get meals that could be reheated.
 I got a recommendation from doing research of a place to get frozen meals that would taste fresh and yummy (Picard’s if anyone is interested).